-- Make a priority list: Warren Buffett
+- Make a list of priorities: Warren Buffett

 - Use online collaboration tools: Julien Rio

-- Use Elon Musk’s time blocking method
+- Use Elon Musk’s time-blocking method

-- Introduce automation: Reid Hoffman vs Adam Stone
+- Introduce automation: Reid Hoffman vs. Adam Stone

 - Declutter your desk: Albert Einstein

-- Learn how to say no: Pythargos
+- Learn how to say no: Pythagoras

 - Use Pareto’s law